EfiLygda/MySQL-Project-Repository/E-commerce/E-commerce Exercises/ReadMe.md

 Three separate exercise files were created using the Olist E-commerce dataset to provide hands-on practice.

+> [!NOTE]
+> The dataset used in this project is not included, but is available at https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database

 ## Project Overview

 `1.
 Simple Examples.sql`: Contains simple MySQL questions per database table (total 165)